top of page

 Instructions

 Preheat oven to 400°.
 In a large bowl, combine vinegar, oil, syrup, and red pepper flakes.
 Add carrots, season with salt and pepper and toss to coat.
 Place carrots on a large baking sheet, being to sure not to overcrowd.
-Roast carrots until fork-tender and slightly carmelized about 30 minutes.
+Roast carrots until fork-tender and slightly caramelized for about 30 minutes.
 Remove from oven, plate and garnish with parsley to serve.

 And for dessert a Buttermilk Panna Cotta with Balsamic Strawberries.
 Serves 6.